bytecodealliance/rustix/README.md

-`rustix`'s `openat2` function is similar to the [`openat2`] crate, but uses I/O safety types rather than `RawFd`. `rustix` does not provide dynamic feature detection, so users must handle `NOSYS` themselves.
+`rustix`'s `openat2` function is similar to the [`openat2`] crate, but uses I/O safety types rather than `RawFd`. `rustix` does not provide dynamic feature detection, so users must handle the [`NOSYS`] error themselves.

-# Minimum Supported Rust Version
+# Minimum Supported Rust Version (MSRV)

 This crate currently works on the version of [Rust on Debian stable], which is currently Rust 1.48.
 This policy may change in the future, in minor version releases, so users using a fixed version of Rust should pin to a specific version of this crate.